fbagirov/genai/genai_rag_doc_generator/README.md

-# outcome-writer — Outcome-Conditioned Sales Email Generator
+# Document generator — Success-conditioned Sales Email Generator

 **Goal:** Generate e-commerce sales emails that are *more likely* to succeed (result in sales in the outboudn email campaign) by learning from emails that previously restuled in successful outcomes.